With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 RBC Homeline Plan

 The funds can be used for anything from consolidating high-interest debts under one low-cost loan to financing home renovations or unexpected expenses that may arise.
-The combined benefits make the RBC Homeline Plan appropriate for borrowers who want an affordable mortgage option and the flexibility to access extra home equity as needed cost-effectively.
+The combined benefits make the RBC Homeline Plan appropriate for borrowers who want an affordable mortgage option and the flexibility to access extra home equity as needed.

 RBC Cashback Mortgage